 There was an increase in beta half life of PUF platinum with increasing degree of renal impairment mainly in the severe group.
-Despite the small number of patients with severe renal dysfunction, these data are of concern in patients in severe renal failure and should be taken into account when prescribing oxaliplatin in patients with renal impairment (see sections 4.2:"Posology and method and administration, 4.3:"Contraindications" and 4.4:"Special warnings and special precautions for use").
+Despite the small number of patients with severe renal dysfunction, these data are of concern in patients in severe renal failure and should be taken into account when prescribing oxaliplatin in patients with renal impairment (see sections 4.2, 4.3 and 4.4).